Avogadro/avogadro.cc/_teaching/hydrogen_cluster.md

 Issues
 ------

-Melting of this cluster is poorely controllable.
+Melting of this cluster is poorly controllable.

 Cluster is a bit deformed, with long optimization some molecules tend to rotate and stand skew to neighbours.